Skip to Main Content

 A Street in Punavuori That Takes Wine Seriously

 Pieni Roobertinkatu is a short, unhurried street in Punavuori, one of Helsinki's older residential neighbourhoods south of the city centre.
 The buildings are low, the pace is deliberate, and the dining options along this stretch tend toward the considered rather than the conspicuous.
 Vinkkeli fits that register.
-Since opening in 2016, it has operated as a wine restaurant in the specific European tradition where the list is the point and the kitchen exists to give the list a reason to open.
+It operates as a wine restaurant in the specific European tradition where the list is the point and the kitchen exists to give the list a reason to open.
 That framing matters because it places Vinkkeli in a different category from Helsinki's tasting-menu circuit, even when the food quality overlaps.

 Classic Cuisine in a City Moving Toward the Nordic